Anne Mungai

-Dr. Anne G. Mungai (born 1957) is a Kenyan film director.
+Dr. Anne G. Mungai (born 1957) was a Kenyan film director.
 She is best known for her feature length film, Saikati (1992).
 She is known for exploring the stories of young African women and the challenges they face while navigating post-colonial Africa.

 Life

 Anne Mungai graduated from the Kenya Institute for Mass Communications and went on to work there.
 She is the founder-director of the Shangilia Street Children's Theatre.

 In 1993 Mungai co-founded Women in Cinema in Kenya, affiliated with African Women in Film and Video as the provisional committee of its Kenya section.